 Road development or OHV activity has been noted as a threat to four of the occurrences (Reynolds 2001, Table 1, Appendix 1, p.
 1).
-Major dirt roads have been constructed to provide access to the mining claims and a vehicle testing operation has a permit to test vehicles on some of the gravel roads in the vicinity of E. diatomaceum occurrences (BLM 2003, p.
+Major dirt roads have been constructed to provide access to the mining claims and a vehicle testing operation has a permit to test vehicles on some of the gravel roads in the vicinity of Eriogonum diatomaceum occurrences (BLM 2003, p.
 5).
 An organized OHV event occurs within 1 mi (1.6 km) of several occurrences (Reynolds 2001, p.
-12) and increasing signs of OHV activity is occurring on some sites (Tonenna 2007).
-However, overall OHV use off of gravel roads appears to be minimal (BLM 2003, p.
+12).
+Although there has been increased OHV activity on some of the sites (Tonenna 2007), overall OHV use off of gravel roads appears to be minimal (BLM 2003, p.
 5) and we do not consider it to currently pose a significant threat to the species.